-Old English dæg "day," also "lifetime," from Proto-Germanic *dagaz "day" (source also of Old Saxon, Middle Dutch, Dutch dag, Old Frisian dei, Old High German tag, German Tag, Old Norse dagr, Gothic dags), according to Watkins, from PIE root *agh- "a day."
+Old English dæg "period during which the sun is above the horizon," also "lifetime, definite time of existence," from Proto-Germanic *dages- "day" (source also of Old Saxon, Middle Dutch, Dutch dag, Old Frisian di, dei, Old High German tag, German Tag, Old Norse dagr, Gothic dags), according to Watkins, from PIE root *agh- "a day."
 He adds that the Germanic initial d- is "of obscure origin."
-Not considered to be related to Latin dies (from PIE root *dyeu- "to shine").
+But Boutkan says it is from PIE root *dhegh- "to burn" (see fever).
+Not considered to be related to Latin dies (which is from PIE root *dyeu- "to shine").

 Meaning originally, in English, "the daylight hours;" it expanded to mean "the 24-hour period" in late Anglo-Saxon times.
 The day formerly began at sunset, hence Old English Wodnesniht was what we would call "Tuesday night."
 Names of the weekdays were not regularly capitalized in English until 17c.

 From late 12c. as "a time period as distinguished from other time periods."
 Day-by-day "daily" is from late 14c.; all day "all the time" is from late 14c.
 Day off "day away from work" is attested from 1883; day-tripper first recorded 1897.
 The days in nowadays, etc. is a relic of the Old English and Middle English use of the adverbial genitive.